-Writers and artists took the stage with lawyers, a former military interrogator, and a former CIA agent to read from texts that have brought these abuses to light—memos, declassified communications, affidavits by officials who protested the treatment, legal opinions, and detainee testimonies.
+Writers and artists will take the stage with lawyers, a former military interrogator and a former CIA agent to read from texts that have brought these abuses to light – memos, declassified communications, affidavits by officials who protested the treatment, legal opinions, and detainee testimonies.
+Interspersed between readings, we’ll be showing never-before-seen video interviews with former Guantánamo detainees who put a human face on the Bush administration’s torture program.
+The program will also feature a visual component – created specifically for the event – by noted American artist Jenny Holzer.
+Holzer’s imagery incorporating U.S. government documents will be integrated throughout the evening’s program.

-We can't sweep the abuses of the last eight years under the rug.
-Accountability for torture is a legal, political, and moral imperative.
+The United States has some reckoning to do.
+The Obama administration has taken important steps toward ending the abuses, but the world is watching to see what comes next.
 To restore the rule of law, we must condemn these violations of our Constitution, domestic and international law, and seek to hold accountable those who authorized the abuse and torture of prisoners in America’s name.